ariszak98/Laravel-social-media/README.md

 ## About this project

 This is an introductionary project for Laravel.
-In here, a social media platform is made from scratch commit-by-commit using Laravel, Blade, Local MySQL and a custom bootstrap template.
+In here, a social media platform is made from scratch using Laravel, Blade, Local MySQL and a custom bootstrap template.